-The CLEANFlare Flare Stack Monitoring System is an AI-based, computerized image processing platform based on a multi-spectral sensor array offering analytics in both the visual and thermal fields.
-The solution is both elegant and efficient, offering increased control over smoke stack function, more accurate determinations of unusual cases and improved data points for researching incidence of poor combustion efficiency.
+The CLEANFlare Flare Stack Monitoring and control System is an AI-based, computerized image processing platform based on a multi-spectral sensor array offering analytics in both the visual and thermal fields.
+The solution is both elegant and efficient, offering increased control over smoke stack function, more accurate determinations of irregular cases, reduce the use of steam and improved data points for researching incidence of poor combustion efficiency.

 Key features of the solution:

 Detects lack of pilot flame (cases where flame goes Off )

 Seamlessly integrated into enterprise SCADA systems, loop based connectivity, ensured cyber secure interference

 Report generator for easy search of events

 Client-server architecture to support multiple users